 Editor, Diary of a Rogue Economist

 Bill Bonner founded Agora Inc. in 1978.
-It has grown into one of the largest independent newsletter publishing companies in the world.
-In 1999, along with Addison Wiggin, Bill founded The Daily Reckoning.
-Today, this daily e-letter reaches over 500,000 readers around the globe.
+Since then, it has grown into one of the largest independent newsletter publishing companies in the world.

-Bill Bonner’s Diary of a Rogue Economist is your gateway to Bill’s decades of accrued knowledge about history, politics, society, finance and economics.
-Sometimes funny, sometimes frightening – but always entertaining and packed with useful insight, Diary of a Rogue Economist can help you make sense of the complex world we live in today.
+In his daily newsletter, Diary of a Rogue Economist, Bill shares his decades of accrued knowledge about history, politics, society, finance, and economics.
+Sometimes funny, sometimes frightening – you’ll find his pieces always entertaining and packed with useful insight.

 Recent Articles by Bill:

 Will is the eldest of Bill’s six children.
 He has been with the family business for almost all of his working life.